 - Be sure to pick up all the extras you think you'll need before heading to the park.
 Yes, you can get film, portable fans, pain-relievers and sunblock in the parks, but you will pay more than if you picked these items up at home.

-- Check some books on WDW out of the library before you go, and spend some time with the excellent website www.wdwig.com.
+- Check some books on WDW out of the library before you go, and spend some time searching the net.
 These will help you plan your time for maximum enjoyment.
 A few tips that seem to generally apply: -start early.
 Often the parks are not very busy during the first hour or two of the day, and you may be able to get several rides in before the line-ups start. -use Fast Pass!
 These machines at the more popular rides will assign you a time to come back when you'll be able to walk on with only a short line-up. - know which lines move quickly and which don't.
 Some rides that seem to have long line-ups have fast-moving continuos loading (as well as entertaining walk-throughs) so you actually won't be waiting as long.
 Haunted Mansion is one of these.
 Dumbo, on the other hand, is very slow even if the line looks short.
 Look for signs telling you how long the wait is - don't just go by the number of people ahead of you.

 My Story is a regular feature of The Dollar Stretcher.
 Send your story to firstname.lastname@example.org with "My Story" as the subject.
 You don't need to be an author.
 Just someone who knows how to save some money!

 - There are tons of great ways to save on Disney vacation without spoiling any of the magic.
 DisneyVacationSpecials.com features tips on where to stay, how much to pay, and the best places to play at Disney World.